-- Warmth is one of the four requirements for germination in plants that also include air, water, and light.
-The rate of germination increases with temperature rise up to a specific point upon which germination begins to decline.
+- Warmth is one of the four requirements for germination in plants.
+The germination rate increases with temperature rise to a specific point upon which germination begins to decline.

-Different plants have different germination temperatures.
-Cold season vegetables such as lettuce and marigolds germinate at temperatures between 55-70 degrees Fahrenheit (13-21 degrees Celsius).
+- Different plants have different germination temperatures.
+Cold-season vegetables such as lettuce and marigolds germinate between 55-70 degrees Fahrenheit (13-21 degrees Celsius).

 - High temperatures increase photosynthesis and respiration.
 When the temperatures are higher above the optimum levels, there will be an imbalance in the two processes.